Cerro de Catorce Colores - mountain of 14 colors - in Jujuy, Argentina

 Cerro de Catorce Colores - Mountain of Fourteen colors, Argentina

-In the one hour that the drive to the viewpoint over the fourteen colored mountains take, you will climb 1,300 meters and reach the highest point at around 4,300 meters above sea level.
-Hence, be aware that altitude sickness might kick in, and you can start to feel dizzy and your physical state will for sure not be as you are used to.
+So, be aware that altitude sickness might kick in!
+You can start to feel dizzy and your physical state will for sure not be as you are used to.

 Cerro de Catorce Colores - Mountain of Fourteen colors, Argentina

-Towards the end of the road toward Cerro de Catorce Colores, you will have to stop by a small checkpoint which will charge you a small amount for entering to the viewpoint.
-Hence, remember to bring cash!
+Towards the end of the road toward Fourteen Colors Mountains, you will have to stop by a small checkpoint.
+They will charge you a small amount for entering the viewpoint.
+So, remember to bring cash!

-When you stand there at the viewpoint in the middle of the mountains of Quebrada de Humahuaca at 4,350 meters above sea level and overlook these multicolored mountains while the clouds passing drawing dark fluffy circles on the mountains and somewhere far away you can hear the thunder passing through the mountainsides.
+When you stand there in the middle of Quebrada de Humahuaca at 4,350 meters above sea level.
+The view over these multicolored mountains with fluffy clouds passing by.
+Maybe somewhere far away you will hear a thunder passing through the mountainsides.
+It is a very impressive experience!

 Cemetery in the mountains of Argentina

-How to get to Cerro de Catorce Colores from Humahuaca?
+How to Get to the Cerro de Catorce Colores from Humahuaca?

-When arrived in Humahuaca, pass through the town until you meet a bridge crossing over the river, Río Grande.
-The bridge is located two blocks from the bus station of Humahuaca and is the only bridge in town that crosses the river.
+When you arrive in Humahuaca, pass through the town until you meet a bridge crossing over the river, Río Grande.
+The bridge is located two blocks from the bus station of Humahuaca.
+It is the only bridge that crosses the river.

 A huge thanks to Bentes rejser for providing the photos of me 🙂